tadan/tadan/README.md

 ### Ciao 👋

-I am Daniele, a design technologist based in Stockholm 🇸🇪
+I am Daniele, a designer & technologist based in Stockholm 🇸🇪

-🔥I am currently working with (_and for_) [**Another Tomorrow**](http://anothertomorrow.io).
-I like Web, Design and making things with Arduino and Raspberry Pi.
+I like Web, Design and making things with Arduino and Raspberry Pi, and I have a business about Food Experiences that spins around [Cuppino](https://cuppino.it)

 🌊 Previously worked with Liquid Studio helping different companies moving towards the digital, see my contribution [here](http://github.com/liquid-tadan)

-🐦Ask me about Italian Food and Snowboard in a tweet to [tadan_](http://twitter.com/@tadan_)

-🔭This readme is connected to my website, see who really [Daniele.is](https://daniele.is)
+🔭This readme is connected to my website, see who really [Daniele.is – TBC](https://daniele.is)